David-OConnor/saturn/README.rst

     # 2016-01-05 08:30:00+00:00

-Convert a datetime a string.
+Convert a datetime to a string.
 Uses format from Arrow:

 .. code-block:: python